timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 ## The Composite Application

+We now pull these Modules together to create the Composite Application.

-In the `microservice` project directory create the `application` module
+In the `microservice` project directory create the `application` module using the [application Archetype](017-enRoute-ArcheTypes.html#the-application-archetype):

 {% highlight shell-session %}
 $ mvn -s ../settings.xml archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=application -DarchetypeVersion=7.0.0-SNAPSHOT
 {% endhighlight %}

-With the following values:
+with the following values:

     Define value for property 'groupId': org.osgi.enroute.examples.microservice
     Define value for property 'artifactId': rest-app